Staff Research Interests

 Historical environmental change in the Indian Ocean World; Institutional responses to natural disasters in history; Cultural narratives of climate; Environmental history of western India

 Understanding and communication of water issues; how water issues are linked to agriculture, climate change, economics and politics; social and political contexts which influence and determine water use and water policy; global water resource.

-Urban and cultural geography with regards to issues of identity and representation; Queer urban culture; Social identities in relation to religion, race, gender and secuality; Cinema and the city
+Urban and cultural geography with regards to issues of identity and representation; Queer urban culture; Social identities in relation to religion, race, gender and sexuality; Cinema and the city

 Aeolian geomorphology; dunes; deserts; wind; turbulence; sediment transport processes; non-linear dynamics; self-organisation.

-Geographies of Consumption and Production.
-The geographical relationships between spaces of production and places of consumption with a specific focus on the processes of value creation which bring needed and desired commodities to marketplaces in Africa; Chinese investment in Africa; Clothing and Textile Industries; Consumer Culture and Fashion in the Global North; Corruption and Development; Economic and Social Change in Southern Africa; Global Production Networks; Lusophone Africa; Second-hand Geographies.
+Geographies of consumption and production: Chinese investment in Africa; Clothing and Textile Industries; Consumer Culture and Fashion in the Global North; Corruption and Development; Economic and Social Change in Southern Africa; Global Production Networks; Lusophone Africa; Second-hand Geographies.

 Political ecology; environmental policy and conflict in the Global South; celebrity environments; political geography; forest politics; NGOs.

 Effects of natural and human-induced ecosystem change on aquatic organisms; implications of ecosystem changes on the functioning of aquatic ecosystems